 The New Cloud Atlas is a global effort to map each data place that makes up the cloud in an open and accountable way.
-We have set out to find and map each warehouse data centre, each internet exchange, each connecting cable and switch.
-Anything of any physical significance in the operation of the cloud should be observed is some way, and recorded for everyone to see and use.
+We have set out to find and map each warehouse data center, each internet exchange, each connecting cable, and switch.
+Anything of any physical significance in the operation of the cloud should be observed in some way and recorded for everyone to see and use.

 Once the domain of national governments, information infrastructure is increasingly constructed, operated, and maintained by major multinational corporations.
 These corporations, which include Google, Facebook, Amazon, Apple, and Microsoft, have a similar vested interest in maintaining control over of the flow of goods and information once exercised by national governments, but a reach at once more extensive and less transparent.